snehaagarwal208/CodeConnect/README.md

-# Memory Game - Java Code Matching
+# CodeConnect - Java Code Matching

 This is a memory game implemented using Java Swing, where the objective is to match the correct Java code to its corresponding output.
 The game tests your memory and knowledge of Java programming language.
 It provides an interactive and entertaining way to learn and reinforce your understanding of Java code snippets and their expected outputs.